 Audit

-Beth Schubert is the Director of the Special Drinking Water Projects Directorate in the Environmental Protection Agency Office of Inspector General.
-Her directorate focuses on the oversight of approximately $24 Billion in funding provided through the Infrastructure Investment and Jobs Act for the removal of lead service lines and the reduction of emerging contaminants in drinking water.
-She has 21 years of federal auditing experience including approximately 12 years working with the U.S. Insular Islands.
+Beth Schubert is the Director of the Drinking Water Investments Directorate in the Environmental Protect Agency Office of Inspector General.
+Her directorate focuses on the objective oversight of programs that safeguard public health through safe drinking water protection which includes the oversight of approximately $35.7 Billion in funding provided through the Infrastructure Investment and Jobs Act.
+She has 22 years of federal auditing experience including approximately 12 years working with the U.S. Insular Islands.
+She has been with the EPA OIG for 3 years.

 Beth started her federal career as an intern with the Office of Natural Resource Revenue before moving to the U.S. Department of the Interior Office of Inspector General in 2008.
 In 2010, she accepted a 2-year assignment located in Honolulu, Hawaii which is where her interest and passion in the Pacific Islands began.
 She became the DOI OIG’s first Insular Area Capacity Building program coordinator where she planned and coordinated training and assistance to the U.S. Insular Islands Offices of the Public Auditors.
 She has provided training and assistance to auditors in the U.S. territories of Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands as well as the Freely Associated States of the Republic of Palau, Republic of the Marshall Islands, and the Federated States of Micronesia and its four states; Yap, Kosrae, Pohnpei, and Chuuk.